su1nta/FaceReco/GistOfTheProject.md

   - get euclidean distance of the detected face and known faces
   - compare by distance and return list with distances and name if face is matched

-  - `some addition to the project:`
   - e-mail the unrecognized faces to a specific e-mail id once
     - there will be a separate directory to identify the unknown faces so no resending the same unknown face
+      - identify unknown faces:
+        - the face comparision(compare_faces) returns a list containing if the face is recognized or not(true or false)
+        - faces that are not recognized will remain in the same index position as the face detection list
+        - the unknown face will be cropped from the original image with the help of coordinates found on the face detection list
+        - then the cropped new image will be sent as email
   - there will be a separate program to add and delete faces
     - two directories containing face images: KnownFaces and UnknownFaces (may not needed)
     - two directories containing encoded face images: KnownFacesEncoded and UnknownFacesEncoded
       - name convention: name according to the index no in the face images directory
       - name convention: {index_no}+image.extension
   - two json files containing objects which will have: (*filenames:* known_faces.json and unknown_faces.json)
     - name of the person
-        - path of the raw image
-        - path of the encoded image
+    - the encoded image

 ---